opencord/rcord/docs/voltha_install.md

 because the stack file will bring up ONOS at the same time as it brings up VOLTHA, and ONOS needs to be configured at system startup.

-Create a config file that looks like this: (where?)
+Create a config file that looks like this in `~/network-cfg.json`

 ```
 {